Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Other workarounds involve adding some code to your template to force images to display in a certain ratio, or using a paid-for Shopify app to standardize your image ratios.

-Working with product variants and options in Shopify
+Working with products in Shopify

 Shopify allows you to create up to 100 different variants of a single product.
+I was a bit disappointed to discover however that these variants can only involve three product options.

 So, for example, if you were selling shoes, you could allow users to choose from up to 100 different versions of a particular shoe, each involving 3 different product options (i.e., color, size and style) — but you couldn’t let them pick a shoelace color on top of this.